agnoski/q-notes-app/README.md

 This application has been entierly written by Amazon Q CLI, except this line.
-In the `promts.txt` file you can fin the prompts used.
+In the `promts.txt` file you can find the prompts used.

 # 3-Column Notes Application